slbailey/Retrovue/docs/contracts/resources/SchedulingInvariants.md

 - All plan/zone/pattern mutations use shared domain validators and run in a single transaction (rollback on failure).

+**S-INV-14: Plan Must Have Full Coverage (INV_PLAN_MUST_HAVE_FULL_COVERAGE)**

+- A SchedulePlan must contain one or more Zones whose combined coverage spans 00:00–24:00 with no gaps.
+- When a plan is created without explicit zones, the system automatically initializes it with a default "test pattern" zone covering the full 24-hour period (00:00–24:00).
+- This invariant ensures that every plan provides complete daily coverage, preventing runtime gaps where no content is scheduled.
+- Validation occurs on plan creation and on any update that modifies zones (save/update operations enforce this invariant unless in developer debug mode).

+## Rationale: Why Blank Plans Are Disallowed

+Blank plans (plans without zones or with coverage gaps) are disallowed for runtime because the scheduling engine requires continuous coverage to generate valid ScheduleDays.
+Without full 24-hour coverage, the engine cannot determine what content to play during uncovered time periods, leading to runtime errors or undefined behavior.
+The default "test pattern" zone ensures new plans are immediately usable while allowing operators to replace it with actual programming zones.

+## Validation Examples

+The following examples demonstrate valid and invalid plans according to INV_PLAN_MUST_HAVE_FULL_COVERAGE (S-INV-14):

+### Example 1: Valid Plan with Single Full-Day Test Pattern Zone

+**Plan:** `WeekdayPlan`

+**Zones:**
+- `Base` (00:00–24:00) — Default test pattern zone

+**Validation Result:** ✅ **Valid** — Single zone provides complete 24-hour coverage with no gaps.

+**Note:** This is the default state when a plan is created without explicit zones.
+The system automatically initializes the plan with this test pattern zone.

+### Example 2: Valid Plan with Multiple Sequential Zones

+**Plan:** `PrimeTimePlan`

+**Zones:**
+- `Morning` (00:00–12:00) — Morning programming
+- `Afternoon` (12:00–19:00) — Afternoon programming
+- `Prime Time` (19:00–22:00) — Prime time programming
+- `Late Night` (22:00–24:00) — Late night programming

+**Validation Result:** ✅ **Valid** — Multiple zones provide complete 24-hour coverage with no gaps.
+Zone boundaries touch (e.g., Morning ends at 12:00, Afternoon starts at 12:00), which is allowed.

+### Example 3: Invalid Plan with Coverage Gap

+**Plan:** `IncompletePlan`

+**Zones:**
+- `Morning` (00:00–12:00) — Morning programming
+- `Afternoon` (12:00–19:00) — Afternoon programming
+- `Prime Time` (19:00–22:00) — Prime time programming
+- **Missing:** No zone covering 22:00–24:00

+**Validation Result:** ❌ **Invalid** — Plan has a coverage gap from 22:00–24:00.
+The scheduling engine cannot determine what content to play during this period, violating INV_PLAN_MUST_HAVE_FULL_COVERAGE.

+**Error Message:** `Error Code E-INV-14: Coverage Invariant Violation — Plan no longer covers 00:00–24:00.
+Suggested Fix: Add a zone covering the missing range or enable default test pattern seeding.`

+**Resolution:** Add a zone covering 22:00–24:00, or extend an existing zone to cover the gap.

 ## Outdated/Removed Concepts

 - ❌ Program-level `start_time`/`duration` inside plans